airtai/context-leakage-team/README.md

 ### Running the Tests

-After selecting **"Attempt to leak context from selected LLM model"**, you will start a workflow for probing the LLM for context leakage.
+After selecting **"Attempt to leak the prompt from selected LLM model"**, you will start a workflow for probing the LLM for prompt leakage.
 During this process, you will:

 1. Select the prompt leakage scenario you want to test.
 2. Choose the model you want to test.
-3. Specify the number of attempts to leak the context in the chat.
+3. Specify the number of attempts to leak the prompt in the chat.

 ![Test configuration](imgs/configuring_testing.png?raw=true "Test configuration")

-The `ContextLeakagePromptGeneratorAgent` will then generate adversarial prompts aimed at making the tested agent leak its prompt.
-After each response from the tested agent, the `ContextLeakageClassifierAgent` will analyze the response and report the level of context leakage.
+The `PromptGeneratorAgent` will then generate adversarial prompts aimed at making the tested agent leak its prompt.
+After each response from the tested agent, the `PromptLeakageClassifierAgent` will analyze the response and report the level of prompt leakage.

 #### Prompt generation

-In this step, the `ContextLeakagePromptGeneratorAgent` generates adversarial prompts designed to elicit context leakage from the tested agent.
+In this step, the `PromptGeneratorAgent` generates adversarial prompts designed to elicit prompt leakage from the tested agent.
 The tested model is then probed with the generated prompt using a function call.

 ![Prompt generation](imgs/prompt_generation.png?raw=true "Prompt generation")

 #### Tested agent response

-The tested agent's response is the returned value from the function call initiated by the `ContextLeakagePromptGeneratorAgent`.
+The tested agent's response is the returned value from the function call initiated by the `PromptGeneratorAgent`.
 This response represents how the agent reacts to the probing prompt and serves as a input for subsequent analysis.

 ![Tested agent response](imgs/tested_agent_response.png?raw=true "Tested agent response")

 #### Response classification

-The response is then passed to the `ContextLeakageClassifierAgent`, which evaluates it for signs of context leakage.
+The response is then passed to the `PromptLeakageClassifierAgent`, which evaluates it for signs of prompt leakage.
 This evaluation informs whether sensitive information from the original prompt has been exposed.
-Additionally, the response may guide further prompt refinement, enabling an iterative approach to testing the agent's resilience against context leakage attempts.
+Additionally, the response may guide further prompt refinement, enabling an iterative approach to testing the agent's resilience against prompt leakage attempts.

 ![Response classification](imgs/response_classification.png?raw=true "Response classification")